outdreamer/build-a-cure-1/docs/tasks/analysis_type_definitions.md

   3. Analysis types

-    - each analysis type describes the logic executed on each interface, where the conversion function of each interface standardizes the problem/other object being converted to objects/functions/attributes/structures defined on that interface
+    Each analysis type describes the logic executed on each interface, where the conversion function of each interface standardizes the problem/other object being converted to objects/functions/attributes/structures defined on that interface

     - problem space analysis: visualizing problem metadata & related problem network, and changes to the problem space that invalidate the original or other problems once a particular solution is applied
     - core analysis: automatically finding core objects/functions/attributes/states possible to determine/describe a system, defining core operations like find/apply/build/derive